 To reconnect to an existing sandbox, simply provide its name:

-const sandbox = await SandboxInstance.get("sandbox-test")
+const sandbox = await SandboxInstance.get("my-sandbox")

 Complete code examples demonstrating all operations are available on Blaxel’s GitHub: in TypeScript and in Python.